 How do environmental engineers use information like this about the animals to protect the environment on the front lines?
 We talk with some scientists and conduct lab activities to find out!

 Why do marine mammals strand?
 How does PMMC try to help large whales before they strand?
-Join our Director of Conservation Research, Keith Matassa, to chat about what our whale rescue team and our conservation scientists do.
+Join our Animal Care Supervisor, Lindsey VanSchoick, to chat about what our whale rescue team and our conservation scientists do.
 Learn how we can help whales in our everyday lives through our seafood choices.
-Learn what research PMMC is doing and try it yourself!

 What marine mammals frequent Southern California waters and where can we see them?